tomasstorc/bootcamp-assignment/README.md

 - You will need to provide passwords for VM and database, do not store them in GIT
 - GitOps based deployment may need some secret as well, again, do not store it as plain text

+## Bonus tasks

+### Task 1 - Configure monitoring for VM

+- Enable metrics monitoring of Virtual Machine using Terraform

+### Task 2 - GitOps-based deployment of IaC solution

+- Solution should apply IaC changes whenever there is some kind of event in GIT repository related to code